beyondchan28/OdinProjects/2DGameEngine/README.md

 - [x] Components and Entities base (Entity Manager)
 - [x] Organize to seperate files
 - [] Scene system
+- [] Basic GUI
 - [] Hot Reload
-- [] Basic GUI
 - [] Integrate with Tiled for level design software
 - [] Plugin Box2D (Phyics)

 ## Problem
-- Current implementation still hard coded on declaring components
+- Unused components will be wasted and unused for the rest of the game
+- Need to find a way to using those unused components if running out of components

 ## Considerable
 - Start to use the GUI to know how the GUI integrates with the engine
 - Need to find a good way to set components
+- Flags to determine the type of entity, such as PERMANENT, REUSABLE, CAN_DELETE

 ### Implementing Entity Manager
 - Need a function to check and find active and deactive entities